Philip Nolan (professor): Career

-Misconduct allegations and dismissal
+Misconduct allegations, dismissal and settlement

 In January 2024, an independent investigation began into reports of misconduct allegations made by staff members against Nolan.
 The allegations were made by five senior managers of SFI in December 2023.
 The independent investigation report found that Nolan was not in breach of corporate governance, and no findings of misconduct or bullying were made against him.
 However, the report concluded that he displayed "inappropriate behaviour" towards the staff concerned, which was at the "upper level and just below bullying" in respect of two senior staff.

 In the closing week of May 2024, the board of SFI announced its decision to dismiss Nolan.
 Later that week, he filed papers for an injunction against that decision.
 The High Court granted an interim injunction restraining SFI from dismissing Nolan.

 On 21 June 2024, the High Court refused to grant additional orders sought by Nolan.
 It found that the board of SFI were entitled to dismiss the organisation's CEO "for no reason at all" but that a dismissal for misconduct would be subject to certain procedural rules.
 Noting that the reasons for dismissal were "no doubt connected" with the disruption in the organisation, the judge further noted that there was an issue about the grounds for dismissal to be decided at full trial, while SFI submitted an affidavit that it did not decide to dismiss the CEO because of misconduct.
 Nolan failed to secure an order allowing him to return to work pending the outcome of the case but he continued to serve as Director General of SFI until the presiding judge made final orders in the case.
 The case was settled in December 2024, with the SFI issuing a statement noting there were "no findings of misconduct or poor performance" by Nolan and noting the reputational damage caused to both parties.